 Non-current Current Total interest-

 Amounts in USD millions debt debt bearing debt

 Balance 31 December 2018 59.6 - 59.6

 Repayment of debt - - -

 Reclass of debt (59.6) 59.8 0.2

-Balance 30 June 2019 - 59.8 59.8
+Balance 30 September 2019 - 59.8 59.8

-PSI has a secured term loan of up to USD 60.0 million (USD 59.8 million on the statement of financial position which is the loan amount net of unamortized loan fees) with PIDC Regional Center, LP XXXI, a partnership between CanAm Enterprises and the Philadelphia Industrial Development Corporation (PIDC).
+PSI has a secured term loan of up to USD 60.0 million (USD 59.8 million on the statement of financial position which is the secured term loan amount net of unamortized loan fees) with PIDC Regional Center, LP XXXI, a partnership between CanAm Enterprises and the Philadelphia Industrial Development Corporation (PIDC).
 The loan has a fixed interest rate of 2.625% per annum through maturity.
 The loan has a five-year term and matures in March 2020.
 This loan was made through the Welcome Fund loan program, a source of low-cost capital generally available to commercial, retail, industrial and non-profit firms that create significant job growth and are located in or planning to locate to the City of Philadelphia.
-The loan is secured by a first lien on USD 60.3 million of restricted cash to cover all remaining debt service, including repayment in full at maturity.
-Substantially all loan covenants, including all financial covenants, have been released.
-USD 60.0 million is drawn under this term loan at 30 June 2019.
+The loan was defeased in June 2019 and is secured by a first lien on USD 60.6 million of restricted cash to cover all remaining debt service, including repayment in full at maturity.
+Substantially all loan covenants, including all financial covenants, have been released in connection with the defeasance of the loan.
+USD 60.0 million is drawn under this term loan at 30 September 2019.

 PSI had an unsecured three-year revolving credit facility for up to USD 10.0 million from TD Bank, N.A.
-The facility terminated in Q2 2019.
+The facility expired in Q2 2019.
 The loan accrued interest at 30-day LIBOR plus 2.50% per annum as defined in the credit agreement.